 Can I Order A Specific Analysis for My Agency?

-Yes, contact David Rockland at [email protected] for more information.
+Yes, contact us for more information.
 Participating agencies can order individual scorecards and reports.
 Here's what it will you can glean from the reports:

-1) Knowing how your agency compares to the industry as a whole, and agencies of a similar size, when it comes to the key factors that drive employee engagement.
+1) Knowing how your agency compares to the industry as a whole, and agencies of a similar size.

-2) More recognition of being a great place to work means, that can be used to make recruiting and retention of top talent easier.
-The report, of course, also contains good metrics to communicate to current and prospective clients so they know how well the agency treats its employees and how likely their core teams are to remain available to their accounts versus leave for another opportunity.
+2) The report contains good metrics to communicate to current and prospective clients so they know how well the agency treats its employees and how likely their core teams are to remain available to their accounts versus leave for another opportunity.